 Other dosage forms:

-Along with its needed effects, pantoprazole (the active ingredient contained in Protonix) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, pantoprazole (the active ingredient contained in Protonix) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking pantoprazole:Less common
+If any of the following side effects occur while taking pantoprazole, check with your doctor immediately:Less common

 - Abdominal or stomach pain

 - fruit-like breath odor

 - Absence of or decrease in body movements